-Allow participants at least 15 minutes to fill out the Google Form and submit the strategies involving movement, games, and activities they currently implement in their classroom to engage students.
-For each new strategy, they will need to submit a new response.
+Allow participants at least 15 minutes to fill out the Google Form and submit their responses.

-Transition to the slide, "Keep Calm and Evaluate" (slide 12).
+Transition to slide 12, "Keep Calm and Evaluate."

-If you do not have access to TREK, instruct participants to reflect back on the session.
-Participants will write a paragraph synthesizing summary statements, ABC list, and engagement strategies they currently use.
+If you do not have access to TREK, ask participants to reflect on the session.
+Participants will write a paragraph synthesizing summary statements, the ABC list, and engagement strategies they currently use.
 The paragraph should detail how the information gained might impact their teaching (style, planning, content, etc.), student engagement (learning, interest, etc.), and overall classroom climate.

-Show the final slide, "3-2-1 Follow Up" (slide 13).
+Go to slide 13, "3-2-1 Follow Up."
 Allow participants time to look through the shared spreadsheet at this time.
 They will use this resource to reflect on the items listed.
-After reading through the spreadsheet, participants will use three Post-It notes or blank paper and write the following:
+After reading through the spreadsheet, participants will use three sticky notes or blank paper and complete the following:

-List the names of two (2) people who might be a resource for future implementation of strategies or ideas.
+List the names of two (2) people who might be a resource for future implementations of the strategies or ideas.

-Describe one (1) fear or struggle they might still have with implementing movement, games, or activities.
+Describe one (1) fear or struggle they might still have regarding implementing the movements, games, or activities.

-Student engagement is something all parents, teachers, and administrators want to see in the classroom.
-Students want to learn and explore content that is relevant and connects beyond the classroom.
-Imagine classrooms full of students who are excited about learning and who retain knowledge constructed with context.
-That is an aspect of an ideal classroom.
-Research has established a strong relationship between student engagement and student achievement.
-Students who are actively engaged in learning do increase their own knowledge and learning (Hattie, 2009).
-Knight (2013) explains that when students are actively engaged in an intentional activity, they are happier and more likely to do their best, thus creating an ideal learning experience.
-Other researchers, like Csikszentmihalyi (1996) and Loehr and Schwartz (2003) have found, through their studies, that the primary reason people are unhappy or find little reward in what they experience is because they are disengaged with the world around them.
-We do not want to help develop decision-making citizens who believe it is okay to disengage in the world; we want our future to be filled with critical thinkers who are happily engaged in society.
-It begins in the classroom, when teachers create experiences and use strategies to actively engage students in the world of learning and knowledge (Knight, 2013).
-If students are engaged then learning will transpire in a meaningful way.
+Other researchers, like Csikszentmihalyi (1996) and Loehr and Schwartz (2003) have found through their studies that the primary reason people are unhappy or find little reward in what they experience is because they are disengaged with the world around them.
+As educators, we do not want to develop decision-making citizens who believe it is okay to disengage in the world.
+We want our future to be filled with critical thinkers who are happily engaged in society.
+This process begins in the classroom, when teachers create experiences and use strategies to actively engage students in the world of learning and knowledge (Knight, 2013).
+If students are engaged, then learning will transpire in a meaningful way.